Healthy Homes Assessment Heretaunga

 Rental Property Home Assessments Heretaunga

-Property rental areas that are affected to Health Homes Standard.
-Healthy Homes Standard in Heretaunga include each:
+Areas of rental properties that are impacted through The Healthy Homes Standards in Heretaunga include each:

 • Bedrooms